Digital Spirituality in Video Games: An Analysis of Moral and Religious Experiences within Interactive Narratives

 Authors

-1 Assistant Professor, Department of Media Arts, Religion and Media Faculty, IRIB University, Qom, Iran
+1 Assistant Professor, Department of Media Arts, Faculty of Religion and Media, IRIB University, Qom, Iran.

-2 Professor, Department of Theoretical Art Studies, University of Tehran
+2 Professor, Department of Advanced Art Studies, Faculty of Visual Arts, College of Fine Arts, University of Tehran, Iran

-3 Instructor, Department of Performing Arts, University of Art, Tehran, Iran
+3 Lecturer, Department of Performing Arts, University of Art, Tehran, Iran.

 10.22034/ethics.2025.51805.1739